The Ocean Course - Golf Digest

 Pete Dye & Alice Dye (1991); Pete Dye (R. 2002, 2011)

-The first course designed for a specific event -- the 1991 Ryder Cup -- this manufactured linksland-meets-lagoons layout might well be Pete Dye's most diabolical creation.
+Often considered to be the first course designed for a specific event – the 1991 Ryder Cup – this manufactured linksland-meets-lagoons layout might well be Pete Dye’s most diabolical creation.
 Every hole is edged by sawgrass, every green has tricky slopes, every bunker merges into bordering sand dunes.
-Strung along nearly three miles of ocean coast, Dye took his wife's advice and perched fairways and greens so golfers can actually view the Atlantic surf.
+Strung along nearly three miles of ocean coast, Dye took his wife’s advice and perched fairways and greens so golfers can actually view the Atlantic surf.
 That also exposes shots and putts to ever-present and sometimes fierce coastal winds.
+The Ocean Course, which hosted the 2012 PGA Championship, won by Rory McElroy, holds the championship again in 2021.

 Panelist comments: